soleilssss/DLGNet/README.md

 First go into the train_test and adapt all the paths to match your file system and the download locations of training and test sets.

 Then python train_test.py to train your dataset.

+## Citation

+If you find the code useful for your research, please cite our paper.

+Wang, Kai-Ni, et al. "DLGNet: A dual-branch lesion-aware network with the supervised Gaussian Mixture model for colon lesions classification in colonoscopy images."
+Medical Image Analysis 87 (2023): 102832.